andywer/larablob/README.md

 $blob = $blobGroup->createBlob();
 $blob->importFromFile('php://input');

-echo "Saved request body to profile-pic blob ".$blob->getId()." without worrying about malicious user-given file names!\n";
+echo "Saved request body to filesystem without worrying about malicious user-given file names!\n";
+echo "And we now have a high-level API for using it, too.";

 $blob->save("Hello world!");
 echo "Stored new data in blob: ".$blob->data()."\n";